Nissan Micra hatchback (2017 - ) review

 How much equipment do I get?

 The equipment in base model cars is pretty spartan and you’ll have to go for at least a Visia+ model to get air-conditioning.
-The Acenta car, meanwhile, comes with cruise control, steering wheel-mounted audio controls, and a seven-inch colour screen in the centre of the dashboard, which offers Bluetooth connection, Apple CarPlay and Android Auto, and DAB digital radio.
+The Acenta car, meanwhile, comes with cruise control, steering wheel-mounted audio controls and a 7.0-inch colour screen in the centre of the dashboard, which offers Bluetooth connection, Apple CarPlay and Android Auto, and DAB digital radio.

 The Micra is a car that will appeal to a wide cross-section of potential customers.
 It’s got snazzy looks, good safety standards and it’s easy to drive with a range of trim levels to suit different budgets.
 The latest engines improve performance and make it even more appealing.